-Xiaohua LIU1, Kaimin WANG1, Yaqin FANG1, R. J. GOLDSTEIN2, Shengqiang SHEN1
+Xiaohua Liu1, Kaimin Wang1, Yaqin Fang1, R. J. Goldstein2, Shengqiang Shen1

-1 Key Laboratory of Ocean Energy Utilization and Energy Conservation of Ministry of Education, Dalian University of Technology, 116024, Dalian, China 2 Department of Mechanical Engineering, University of Minnesota, MN 55455, USA Corresponding author: lxh723@dlut.edu.cn
+1 Key Laboratory of Ocean Energy Utilization and Energy Conservation of Ministry of Education, Dalian University of Technology, 116024, Dalian, China 2 Department of Mechanical Engineering, University of Minnesota, MN 55455, USA Corresponding author: Ixh723@dlut.edu.cn

 The phenomena of droplet impact are wildly found in nature and industrial field, surface wettability plays a significant part on the dynamic characteristics of the droplets after impacting.
-In this paper, effect of surface wettability on the dynamic characteristics of droplet after impacting spherical surfaces is explored, through twodimensional numerical simulation with Coupled Level-Set and Volume-of-Fluid (CLSVOF) method.
+In this paper, effect of surface wettability on the dynamic characteristics of droplet after impacting spherical surfaces is explored, through two-dimensional numerical simulation with Coupled Level-Set and Volume-of-Fluid (CLSVOF) method.
 The degree of surface wettability is represented by the contact angle (CA).
 It is found that when the impact velocity is a constant, with the increase of the contact angle, the liquid film is more prone to break up and rebound after impacting a spherical surface.
 The maximum spreading factor and time needed to reach the maximum spreading factor both decrease with the increase of the contact angle.
-The Rebound height and rebound time increase with the increase of the contact angle is a constant, with the impact velocity increasing, the maximum spreading factor increases when the contact angle is a constant, with the impact velocity increasing, the maximum spreading factor increases while the time needed to reach the maximum spreading factor decreases.
-It is also found that when the contact angle is a constant, the time needed to reach the maximum spreading factor decreases.
-It is also found that when the curvature ratio, ε .
-When the contact angle is between 30 and 150°, the maximum spreading factor increases of the curvature ratio.
+The Rebound height and rebound time increase with the increase of the contact angle in a word, the increase of the contact angle hinders droplet spread, but promotes droplet break-up and rebound, someway.
+When the contact angle is a constant, with the impact velocity increasing, the maximum spreading factor increases while the time needed to reach the maximum spreading factor decreases.
+It is also found that when the contact angle is a constant, the time needed to reach the maximum spreading factor increases with the curvature ratio, ε .
+When the contact angle is between 30 and 150°, the maximum spreading factor increases with curvature ratio, while when the contact angle ranges from 0 to 30°, the maximum spreading factor decreases of the curvature ratio.